ktorio/ktor-documentation/topics/creating_interactive_website.md

 ```
 {src="snippets/tutorial-website-interactive/src/main/kotlin/com/example/plugins/Routing.kt" lines="40-43"}

-Similar to a route for showing an article, `call.parameters` is used to obtain the article identifier and find this article in  storage.
+Similar to a route for showing an article, `call.parameters` is used to obtain the article identifier and find this article in a storage.

 Now create `resources/templates/edit.ftl` and add the following code: